amazingandyyy/draper-u/readme.md

   - GOOD RELATIONSHIP: be good with your friend
   - FININCIAL SECURITY: be financial secure
   - PURPOSE: your purpose

+### Product Playbook

+- how to harness emerging technology, to create a truly disruptive startup.
+- Chad Lonberger, CEO Presence
+- stats
+  - 42% of startup failed becasue *no market need*
+  - 255 weeks to know no market need
+  - The best product teams in the world do this.
+- to get
+  - differentiated
+  - difensible
+  - disruptive
+  - love by users

 ## Author